FauxFaux/blog/md/2017-10-17-arduino-radio.md

 The first type of encoding used is called "Manchester Encoding".
 This involves doubling the amount of data you send, but gives you lots of scope for detecting problems.
-For a `1`, you send `01`, and for a `10`.
+For a `1`, you send `01`, and for a `0`, `10`.
 That is, if you see a `111` or a `000` in your stream, you know something's gone wrong.

 So, to send the number `6`, binary `0110`, we're going to send `10_01_01_10`.
 This is why the sending code
 [sends two bits](https://github.com/FauxFaux/arduino-manual-radio/blob/d4a5afc5dea0897d890a96a887f1da1b4de3e728/infrequent_transmit/infrequent_transmit.ino#L16-L22).

-The reciever's job is much more horrifying.
+The receiver's job is much more horrifying.
 The receiver has "samples" from a radio (a three-digit integer), at unknown time intervals.
 The minimum value read varies wildly with environmental conditions, as does the peak value (the value you hope to see when the transmitter is sending).

-For this purpose, the reciever has multiple levels of filtering.
+For this purpose, the receiver has multiple levels of filtering.

 [First](https://github.com/FauxFaux/arduino-manual-radio/blob/d4a5afc5dea0897d890a96a887f1da1b4de3e728/analog_rolling/analog_rolling.ino#L70-L103),
-it takes a `fast` moving average over the recieved signal, and a "slow" moving average over the `background` noise (the average of all samples), and our guess as to the `high` value.
+it takes a `fast` moving average over the received signal, and a "slow" moving average over the `background` noise (the average of all samples), and our guess as to the `high` value.
 If the `fast` moving average is greater than half way up this band,